fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-23-deploy-net-6-blazor-webassembly-aws-elastic-beanstalk.md

   <img src="/assets/img/blazoraws5.png" alt="Select the environment platform">
 </p>

-Be sure to keep selected _Sample application_ on _Application code_, this will be a good starting point to have a preconfigured environment and then click on _Create environment_ button at the bottom of the page.
+Be sure to keep selected _Sample application_ on _Application code_, this will be a good starting point to have a pre-configured environment, and then click on _Create environment_ button at the bottom of the page.
 After a few minutes, the environment is ready and we can go with the next step: build the pipeline.

 # Build with AWS CodePipeline
 With _CodePipeline_ you can create your build pipeline on AWS, get the source from GitHub, and deploy all the artifacts to _Elastic Beanstalk_.
 So, now go to the _CodePipeline_ and click on _Create pipeline_ button: